fmo/hexagonal-architecture/README.md

 <b>Secondary Actors:</b> These are external systems or services that your application interacts with to perform certain operations.
 Secondary actors are accessed through driven adapters (e.g., database connections, external APIs, message queues).

 Example: A database where the application stores data, a payment gateway the app uses to process payments, or RabbitMQ for sending/receiving messages.

+## Ports

+In Hexagonal Architecture (also known as Ports and Adapters), the term "ports" refers to the interfaces or abstractions that define the core business functionality of an application.
+Ports are essentially the points through which external systems (e.g., user interfaces, databases, APIs) interact with the core domain logic of the application.

+There are two types of ports:

+<p>Inbound Ports: These allow external systems to interact with the application (e.g., service interfaces, controller methods).
+They represent how the core application is "driven" by outside forces.</p>
+<p>Outbound Ports: These allow the application to interact with external systems (e.g., repositories, third-party services).
+They represent how the core application "drives" external systems.</p>